Remembering ‘Makira’

-Land of Lemurs Walkthrough & Outdoor Gorilla Amphitheatre: The two outdoor animal viewing areas are closed for the season.
-Lemurs and gorillas will be viewable in their indoor habitats.
+Land of Lemurs Walkthrough & the outdoor Gorilla Amphitheatre are closed for the season.
+Lemurs and gorillas are viewable in their indoor habitats.

-African Savannah Yard: Our Hartmann’s mountain zebras and ostriches are off-view while we complete exciting upgrades in the African Savannah Yard, including the construction of a new Savannah Barn for the animals.
+Hartmann’s mountain zebras and ostriches are off-view while we complete exciting upgrades in the African Savannah Yard, including the construction of a new Savannah Barn for the animals.
 Our giraffe tower will continue to be viewable throughout the project.
+Thank you for your understanding.

 Bite-Sized